julianblk/proxy-server/README.md

 # proxy-server
-Proxy Server REST app that leverages _Spring-Web_ and _RestTemplate_ to make GET calls to a given URL and respond with the response headers
+Proxy Server REST app that leverages _Spring-Web_ and _RestTemplate_ to make GET calls to a given URL and propagate the response body while logging the response headers

 ## Prerequisites: